hauptrolle/chakra-templates/README.md

 ### Copy the code

 Just click the code tab to see the actual source code of the template.
-Copy and paste it into your project and your are ready to go!
+Copy and paste it into your project and you are ready to go!

 ### Enjoy your free time